 Sequel Difficulty Spike: fantasia forces the COOL judgement in all non-Easy modes. forcing players to use the more difficult scoring system.

-Variable Mix: Similarly to IIDX's "Scripted Connection", "neu" (Niente) has three versions based on the chosen difficulty level; the Hyper and EX versions are, fittingly, a severe case of Mood Whiplash in comparison to Normal (which is a slower, more minimal and waltz-like version).
-The album versions string together each difficulty's variation as one song.
+Variable Mix: Similarly to IIDX's "Scripted Connection", "neu" (Niente) has three versions based on the chosen difficulty level; the Hyper and EX versions are, let's just say, a severe case of Mood Whiplash in comparison to Normal (which is a slower, waltz-like portion).
+The full, album version chains them into one song.